FunnelFoods/funnelfoods.com/README.md

 ## Accessing the website

-The development server is temporarily hosted [here](http://zehaohuang.cn:8080/).
+The development server was once hosted [here](http://zehaohuang.cn:8080/).
+It is now down.

+The website can be accessed [here](https://funnelfoods.com/), but it's still under development.